To start building with our APIs, you'll need to sign up for account.

 APIs you can use:

-Here's how it works:
+Three-Legged OAuth can be tricky.
+Here's more about how it works:

-- Create a custom URL that redirects to a Citi login endpoint including the following parameters: your client ID, State, Country, and Scope.
+- Create a custom URL that redirects to a Citi login endpoint including the following parameters: your client ID, state, country, and scope.

 - Once they've successfully logged in, we'll redirect them back to your redirect URL.